Levii01/ATM-Mashine-JS/README.md

 Pin to account: '5555'.
 Operator password: 'secret123'.

+To show logger press in browser F12 and show console (in chrome press Esc).

 The ATM Machine

 Implement a cash machine using Object Oriented Design.
 The implementation should be based on the idea that a person inserts their card into the ATM, feed their PIN and follow the menu instructions to handle the following cases: